You don’t have to hate me. Because I am not trying to stand on any ground you claim as yours.

 That’s why I am no threat to you.
 That’s why you don’t need to hate me.
-I will live out the rest of my life and never attempt to encroach onto your territory.
+I will live out the rest of my life as this mediocre, forgettable man and never attempt to encroach onto your territory.
 Your restrooms and changing rooms are safe from me, I have no interest in them.
-I have no interest in them because I am not a sexual deviant or a sexual abuser.

 Every space you believe is sacred is safe from me.
-Just like the stigmatised and abused gay men of the 50s,60, 70s and 80s who were accused of being child molestors and paedophiles I am not a sexual predator and neither are the vast overwhelming majority of my transgender bothers and sisters.
+Just like the stigmatised and abused gay men of the 50s,60, 70s and 80s who were accused of being child molestors and paedophiles, I am not a sexual deviant or predator and neither are my transgender brothers and sisters.

 We are a marginalised and vulnerable minority.
 We are the targets of violence and intimidation not the perpetrators.
 We ask to be given rights to protect us from those who hate.
-We ask that those rights are not taken away just because a criminal element have sought to exploit our status for their own advantage.
+We ask that those rights are not taken away just because a few criminals have sought to exploit our status for their own advantage.